linagora/openpaas-esn/modules/linagora.esn.calendar/doc/permissions.md

 A calendar can be shared as a:

    * **Public calendar:** every user can access the calendar
-   * **Shared calendar:** the owner can delegate its calendars to other users.
+   * **Shared calendar:** the owner can delegate its calendars to other users

-It is worth mentioning the technical difference between the two implementations: a public calendar has only one instance in the database which is physically shared by all user.
-On the other hand, shared calendars are implementing by providing a new instance for each delegated user with the corresponding permission.
+It is worth mentioning the technical difference between the two implementations: a public calendar has only one instance in the database which is physically shared by all users.
+On the other hand, shared calendars are implemented by providing a new instance for each delegated user with the corresponding permission.

-Technically speaking, sabre leverage ACL based on the [RFC3744](https://www.ietf.org/rfc/rfc3744.txt) so as to manage both Public/Shared calendars.
-On the one hand, public calendars are implemented directly by a combination of ACL.
-On the other hand, Shared calendars are implemented by SharedCalendar objects that extends ACL.
-Indeed, sabre uses the [CalDAV-Sharing extension](https://github.com/apple/ccs-calendarserver/blob/master/doc/Extensions/caldav-sharing.txt) to share CalDAV.
-Having said so, developers should always keep in mind that both type of calendars are implemented from ACL.
+Technically speaking, Sabre leverages ACL based on the [RFC3744](https://www.ietf.org/rfc/rfc3744.txt) so as to manage both Public/Shared calendars.
+On the one hand, public calendars are implemented directly by a combination of ACLs.
+On the other hand, Shared calendars are implemented by SharedCalendar objects that extends ACLs.
+Indeed, Sabre uses the [CalDAV-Sharing extension](https://github.com/apple/ccs-calendarserver/blob/master/doc/Extensions/caldav-sharing.txt) to share CalDAV.
+Having said so, developers should always keep in mind that both type of calendars are implemented from ACLs.

-To understand well how it works we need to understand how on Sabre side the permissions work.
+To understand well how it works we need to understand how the permissions work on Sabre side.
 To manage permissions WebDAV uses ACL based on the [RFC3744](https://www.ietf.org/rfc/rfc3744.txt).
 Sabre uses the [CalDAV-Sharing extension](https://github.com/apple/ccs-calendarserver/blob/master/doc/Extensions/caldav-sharing.txt) to share CalDAV.

 ### Public Calendars

-This are the differents rights for a public calendar.
+These are the differents rights for a public calendar.
 Each public calendar rights can be an aggregation of rights:

    * **Private:** none
    * **Read:** {dav:}read